 We are adding this section to the page because we have received a number of questions and comments from site visitors who say that they live in a development where an HOA was never set up when the developer exited the scene, or that the HOA does not have a board or the board has ceased to meet.

 It's not too late for current property owners to set up an HOA to administer and follow through on the covenants.
-Without one, enforcement of the covenants often is impossible.
+Without one, enforcement of the covenants often is impossible, or it is unfairly left to an individual to sue for enforcement .
 Other legal problems can arise as well, not the least of which is the inability to maintain the common areas or cope with the departure of a privately owned golf course.
 The first stop for interested property owners would be an attorney's office (ideally the one that drafted the covenants, if still available).
 After that, a community meeting is in order.